yzhao657-lyz/DSCI-510-Final-Project/README.md

 The project emphasizes **reproducibility** by separating data collection, cleaning, analysis, and visualization into modular Python scripts.

 ---
 ## Research Questions

 1. **Budget vs. Revenue**
    What is the relationship between a movie’s production budget and its box office revenue?
-Is a higher budget a reliable predictor of success?
+Is a higher budget a reliable predictor of financial success?

 2. **Popularity, Ratings, and Success**
-   How are TMDb popularity, user ratings, and revenue related?
+   How are TMDb popularity, user ratings, and box office revenue related?

 3. **Genre Analysis & ROI**
-   How do different genres differ in typical budget, revenue, and return on investment (ROI)?
+   How do different movie genres differ in typical budget, revenue, and return on investment (ROI)?

 4. **Movie Age and Ratings**
    How does a film’s age correlate with its audience rating?

 5. **Forecasting (Extended Analysis)**
-   Can box office revenue be reasonably predicted using features such as budget, popularity, ratings, and release timing?
+   To what extent can box office revenue be explained using features such as budget, popularity, ratings, and release timing through a simple predictive model?

 ---